Online shopping produces multiple layers of packaging and shopping waste, leaving you with a lot to clean up.

 Bubble Wrap and Air Pillows – NO

-Although you can’t recycle it in your recycling bin, bubble wrap can be brought to plastic grocery bag drop off sites typically at grocery stores or big-box retailers.
+You can’t recycle it in your recycling bin, but bubble wrap can be brought to plastic bag drop off sites typically at grocery stores or big-box retailers.
 Find a drop-off site in your area and learn why it can’t go in the bin here.

 Plastic and Padded Paper Envelopes – NO

 Just like bubble wrap, plastic “film” envelopes are not recyclable in your bin.
 Padded paper envelopes are also a No as they are lined with bubble wrap that cannot be easily separated from the outside paper packaging.

 Most of the paper in your packaging can by recycled, including brown or white packing paper, plain tissue paper, receipts, marketing flyers, and receipts printed on plain paper. **Any labels or receipts printed on large sticker, adhesive or label paper, please keep out.**

 Polystyrene is difficult to contain and is not made for the single stream sorting process.
 Reuse it or find a mail-in recycling program instead.